junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 ### Step 1: Begin a Phase

 1. Open the detailed phase plan document (e.g., `hld/phases/phase0-implementation-plan-v1.0.md`)
+2. Check existing green ticks (✅) to identify which tasks have already been completed
-2. Create a phase notes document in `hld/notes/` (using `hld/templates/phase-notes-template.md` as a template)
+3. Create a phase notes document in `hld/notes/` (using `hld/templates/phase-notes-template.md` as a template) if not already created
-3. Create a branch for the phase (e.g., `git checkout -b phase-0`)
+4. Create a branch for the phase (e.g., `git checkout -b phase-0`) if not already done
-4. Review all LLD documents referenced in the "Key LLD References" section for that phase in the implementation roadmap
+5. Review all LLD documents referenced in the "Key LLD References" section for that phase in the implementation roadmap

 ### Step 2: Implement Tasks